Brightline: Collisions and incidents

-Law enforcement and federal reports found that the deaths were not caused by crew error or faulty equipment, but were all related to either suicides, or people trying to cross and beat the trains.
-Outside railroad experts add that the problem lies with Floridians, used to trying to beat slower freight trains on the line, and not the new higher speed passenger trains.
-In many other countries – for example, Germany – level crossings are not allowed to exist where trains faster than 100 mph pass through, and in Japan – a nation very heavily reliant on rail transport – lines with grade crossings are restricted to 80 mph maximum.
+Fully 60 percent of the deaths resulting from collisions with Brightline trains involved pedestrians attempting to cross the tracks at locations other than rail crossings, reflecting the lack of fencing along much of the line.
+In many other countries – for example, Germany – grade level crossings are not allowed to exist where trains faster than 100 mph pass through, and in Japan – a nation very heavily reliant on rail transport – lines with grade crossings are restricted to 80 mph maximum.